Rhonda has been sober for 7 years.

 Rhonda, 38, lives in Amelia.
-She grew up in Hillsboro, Ohio, and is currently a peer support specialist and recovery coach at Clermont Recovery Center.
+She grew up in Hillsboro, Ohio, and is currently a peer support specialist and recovery coach at HOPE community Center.

 My drug use started when I was 12 or 13.
 Smoking pot, drinking, taking pills, stuff like that.
 When I got out of high school I quickly developed a daily cocaine habit.
 That caused me to have two strokes in 2002.
 Due to the strokes, I was prescribed opiates for pain.
 That was how I became addicted to opiates.